kketzal/getting_and_cleaning_data_project/README.md

 ####  STEP 5: Reading the ACTIVITY and FEATURES files...
 * If activity and features files exist, it's time to read them.
 * In a general way, the files are read with "read.table" function with "check.names" option set to TRUE, to avoid possible duplicate variable names, and convert into a "dplyr" table dataframe with the function "tpl_df".
+In this case, we set the "stringsAsFactors" option to FALSE, and so, our variable names will be "characters" and not "factors".

 ```
 activity_names <- tbl_df(read.table("UCI HAR Dataset/activity_labels.txt", stringsAsFactors = FALSE, check.names = TRUE))